Why and How to Install Bar Ends On A Mountain Bike

 Bikers know almost every bike accessory by name, and from our blog, your knowledge of mountain biking will improve immensely.
 From handlebars, saddles, chain sprockets, drive trains, tires, rims, and speedometers to braking levers and pads, mountain bikes are not always simple.
 It may depend on the manufacturer, though, that a bike looks like pieces of metal frames welded together.

 Definitively, bar ends are like antlers jutting upwards from a bike’s handlebars.
 Some call them horn-like handlebar extensions.
 They can be bolt-on or permanently fixed extensions curving inwards, outwards, frontwards, or in any other direction preferable to a cyclist.
-You should also note that bar ends can be predominantly aluminum, carbon steel, or titanium, depending on the manufacturer.
-For those who love customized bikes, having these add-ons crusted with any metal of your choice is always great customization.

 Here you can find Mountain Bike Bar Ends and check their prices.

 Bar ends are a bit foreign to mountain bike manufacturers.
 It is because they often come as separate entities.
 Most of the time, bikers buy these accessories separately and then fix them onto the handlebars.
 We will explore this in great detail in a short while.
-We say foreign because while bikes have been here for decades, bar ends only became popular add-ons in the early 1990s.
-They are the type of accessories that are both trendy and unnecessary simultaneously.
-It depends on a biker’s perception of bar ends and needs.

 A good online search for bar-end images will pull up impressive results, some of which will direct you to the best bike accessories stores.
-But that aside, among other questions we will help you answer in this blog are:
+But that aside, among other questions, we will help you answer in this blog are:

 - How to install bar ends